scchess/Qualimap/doc/analysis.rst

 Clustering
 ----------

 This analysis type allows to cluster the regions of interest in the input alignment based on the coverage.
-Typical usecase for such clustering can be evaluation of epigenomics experiment.
+Typical use case for such clustering can be evaluation of epigenomics experiment.
 For example due to epigenetics changes when analyzing promoter regions one should expect some genes to be activated and some silenced.

 To perform this evaluation you need to provide alignment data ( both methylated and control) and list of transcript ids as BED annotation file.